Gang: Membership

-Non-member women in gang culture
+Non-member women

 Women associated with gangs but who lack membership are typically categorized based on their relation to gang members.
 A survey of Mexican American gang members and associates defined these categories as girlfriends, hoodrats, good girls, and relatives.
 Girlfriends are long-term partners of male gang members, and may have children with them.
 "Hoodrats" are seen as being promiscuous and heavy drug and alcohol users.
 Gang members may engage in casual sex with these girls, but they are not viewed as potential long-term partners and are severely stigmatized by both men and women in gang culture.
 "Good girls" are long-term friends of members, often from childhood, and relatives are typically sisters or cousins.
 These are fluid categories, and women often change status as they move between them.

 Valdez found that women with ties to gang members are often used to hold illegal weapons and drugs, typically, because members believe the girls are less likely to be searched by police for such items.

 Initiation

 Different gangs from around the world have their way of recruiting and introducing new members.
 Most criminal gangs require an interested candidate to commit a crime to be inducted into a gang.
 Many street gangs, like the Bloods and MS-13, have a ritual where they would beat up (also known as "beat-in" or "jump-in") aspiring applicants for several seconds to show their toughness, willingness, and loyalty.
 Some of these gangs allow women to become members either through being jumped-in or having sex with male members (known as "sexed-in").

 Biker gangs like the Hells Angels require a candidate, known as a "hang-around", to be observed and mentored by veteran gang members (which can last a year or more) in order to assess their personalities and commitment.
 The Cosa Nostra requires people wanting to be full members or become made men to take part in a ceremony involving oaths, agreement, and bloodletting to show their loyalty.
 The Sigue-Sigue Sputnik from the Philippines require gang members to tattoo (or "tatak") the name of the gang or their leader into their body.
 Triads have a more unique way of initiating associates into full members.
-Triad ceremonies take place at an altar dedicated to Guan Yu (關羽, GuānYǔ), with incense and an animal sacrifice (usually a chicken, pig or goat).
-After drinking a mixture of wine and blood (from the animal or the candidate), the member passes beneath an arch of swords while reciting the triad's oaths.
-The paper on which the oaths are written will be burnt on the altar to confirm the member's obligation to perform his duties to the gods.
-Three fingers of the left hand are raised as a binding gesture.
-The triad initiate is required to adhere to 36 oaths.
+Triad ceremonies take place at an altar dedicated to Guan Yu, with incense and an animal sacrifice (usually a chicken, pig or goat).